paemuri/menu-bw/README.md

 include the following features:

 - [x] Allow it to use other menu software in place of dmenu
-- [ ] Eval values from config, enabling it to use envs
+- [x] Eval values from config, enabling it to use envs
 - [ ] Allow authenticating from menu instead of yad
+- [ ] Choose what to copy in the menu

 For now, the only API difference this have from the original code is that `dmenuOpts` became `menuCmd`, and the default value is now `dmenu -i -l 10`.